 The current ambiguity in the stock market and our global economies represents a good opportunity for real estate owners/investors, including those who acquire for their own occupancy or partial occupancy.
 Prices have been increasing in this segment of the market in Arizona, but they are still value-priced in comparison to the levels we experienced in 2006 and 2007.
 With interest rates at historic lows, lenders are enabling property owners to acquire affordably, for their own commercial or residential occupancy, which translates into stronger returns from an investment perspective.

 It’s common to think that diversification means owning four or five different mutual funds, or a batch of stocks and bonds in a variety of industries, but the fact is that true diversity comes from owning assets that don’t track in lockstep with the overall indexes.
-Hard assets such as real estate, gold, and artwork are among the solutions people gravitate to when they feel out of control with the stock market, and we’re seeing that “safe haven” effect both in residential and commercial real estate.
+Hard assets such as real estate, gold, and artwork are among the solutions people gravitate to when stock market volatility makes them they feel out of control, and we’re seeing that “safe haven” effect both in the residential and commercial real estate markets.
 While commercial properties aren’t within reach for many investors, residential properties that have an investment component to them are—buying single-family residential properties or condos for rental-stream purposes.

 Most important of all, however, is this: If you lock in a positive, durable rate of return in real estate on Main Street, it really doesn’t matter what happens in trading pits of Wall Street.